cockpit-project/presentations/cyborg-infra-day-1.md

 Automated deployment → scalable, recoverable, ~~bus factor 1~~

 :::notes
-- Formula: Containerize everything plus no magic infrastructure
 - Humans first: Make it simple and enjoyable to locally hack on tests, automation, CI
+- happens that these very qualities make it easy to deploy to infra
 - Containers are easy to reproduce, easy to run locally and on different cloud platforms/CI providers
-- CI/CD uses the exact same containers and commands, just more powerful
+- infra uses the exact same containers and commands as humans, just more powerful
-- Deployed using publicly available ansible scripts (credentials of course are not public :D)
+- Deployed using publicly available ansible scripts
 :::

 # Which infrastructure exactly?

 - GitHub workflows for all non-KVM tasks
-- CentOS CI: OpenShift
+- CentOS CI: Kubernetes ReplicationController
 - bos.e2e: systemd-controlled docker
-- AWS: on-demand, \$\$\$, systemd-controlled podman
+- AWS: on-demand c5.metal instance, \$\$\$, systemd podman

 :::notes
-- GitHub's infra is unlimited, free, zero admin cost, high-level SPOF (if GH goes down we have no project anyway)
+- GitHub's infra is unlimited, free, zero admin cost
-- GitHub: releases, npm/translation updates, tracking of OS regressions, container refreshes
+- …. use for releases, container refreshes, and more
-- tests need kvm access and internal network access depending on the tested OS, so those are not done on GitHub
+- tests need /dev/kvm access and internal network access depending on the tested OS
 - CentOS CI ocp: powerful, free, many nodes; no internal tests; RCs
-- e2e: 10 real-iron powerful machines; internal tests and RHEL/Windows image store
-- … difficult to maintain (RHEL 7, Satellite); systemd autorestart controlled docker instances
+- e2e: 10 real-iron powerful machines; internal tests; systemd autorestart controlled docker instances
-- AWS: on-demand test fallback in case e2e goes down; permanent image server backup and log store
-- … fully automated using Ansible, but pricey (\$100/day)
+- AWS: on-demand test fallback in case e2e goes down, but pricey (\$100/day)
-- Always prospecting for new infrastructure :)
+- … permanent image server backup and log store; cheap virtualized instances
 :::

 # Event flow for releases